kineticstoolkit/kineticstoolkit_doc/html/_sources/getting_started.md

-# Getting started
+# Where to start

-Depending on your background, you may want to start your journey through this website at different points:
+Depending on your background, you may want to start your journey at different points:

 :::::{tab-set}